AbdulazizAlmawash/AMFMC-Standalone/README.md

 3. **JSON Database**: Storing and managing airport and navigation data.
 4. **Dynamic Pages**: FMC pages that adapt based on user interactions and data.

+---

+## How to Launch the App

+To run the **Virtual A320 FMC** application, follow these steps:

+1. **Download and Extract**:
+   - Download the ZIP file containing the app files.
+   - Extract the contents to a folder on your computer.

+2. **Locate the Executable**:
+   - Navigate to the extracted folder.
+   - Find the `AMFMC.exe` file.
+This is the main executable for launching the app.

+3. **Run the Application**:
+   - Double-click on `AMFMC.exe` to start the application.
+   - Ensure all other required files and folders (e.g., `AMFMC_Data`, `MonoBleedingEdge`, etc.) remain in the same directory as the executable.

+4. **Optional**: If you encounter any issues, check the `README.md` for troubleshooting tips or reach out for support.

+---

+Enjoy exploring the Virtual A320 FMC! ✈️

+---

 ![Abdulaziz Almawash](https://i.ytimg.com/vi/A2xfxXdpZnE/mqdefault.jpg?sqp=-oaymwEmCMACELQB8quKqQMa8AEB-AHUBoAC4AOKAgwIABABGHIgVyg8MA8=&rs=AOn4CLD2jRxscavf-5h6pVMg8X-8-gDekA "Abdulaziz Almawash")
 ## Follow My Journey on YouTube